Routledge Encyclopedia of Citizen Media: Abstracts [P]

 Heiner, B.T.
 (2008) ‘Foucault and the Black Panthers’, City 11(3): 313-356.

 McHugh, N. (2017) ‘Epistemic Communities and Institutions’, in I.J.
 Kidd, J. Medina and G. Pohlaus Jr. (eds) The Routledge Handbook of Epistemic Injustice, New York: Routledge, 270-278.

 Karen Cross, University of Roehampton, UK

-This entry will consider the role of photography in providing voice to citizen perspectives, including such global uprisings as the so-called Arab Spring and the Occupy Movement.
-It will also reflect upon the way that the camera phone has been used to documents the immediate aftermath of events where professional photojournalists were not present, such as in the case of natural disasters and terror attacks.
-In relation to these, the entry will also reflect upon how such productions have come to signify the renewal of a form of documentary ‘truth’, which both provides a departure from institutional concerns but also articulates new relations of power and politics of representation that begs for a renewed critical theorizing in relation to the production and circulation of photographic images.
+This entry considers the role of photography in providing voice to citizen perspectives, including such global uprisings as the so-called Arab Spring and the Occupy Movement.
+It also reflects upon the way in which the camera phone has been used to document the immediate aftermath of events where professional photojournalists were not present, such as in the case of natural disasters and terror attacks.
+In relation to these, the entry also reflects upon how such productions have come to signify the renewal of a form of documentary ‘truth’, which provides a departure from institutional concerns but also articulates new relations of power and politics of representation that begs for a renewed critical theorizing in relation to the production and circulation of photographic images.

 Azoulay, A. (2012) Civil Imagination: A political ontology of photography, London: Verso Books.